D-Clara/dynamic_reachy/docs/developer/Torque_compensation.md

 It is not possible to control the reachy arm directly with the torques.
 The method is to give it a higher position than the desired one so that it reaches the desired value.
 So it is necessary to determine the relationship between the additional angle to be given in relation to the desired torque.
 The throw being only in one plane we decided to do it only for the elbow and the shoulder.

 To determine this relationship, for each motor and for different angles and initial torques, the objective is to turn the motor by 10°.
-Increasingly large arm movements arm movements are made until the desired value is reached and the gap between desired angle and angle to give are collected.
+Increasingly large arm movements are made until the desired value is reached and the gap between desired angle and angle to give are collected.

-This video illuste one acquisition of data for the elbow motor:
+This video illustrate one acquisition of data for the elbow motor:

 https://user-images.githubusercontent.com/74452893/217633009-0b73f876-a153-4b84-9079-11698ef6765c.mp4

 ### Elbow motor

-To obtain the gap between desired angle and angle to give, *find_position_for_elbow_torque* need to be used.
+To obtain the gap between desired angle and angle to give, *find_position_for_elbow_torque* needs to be used.

 This graph has been obtained: